cepdnaclk/co226-e19-database-for-a-social-media-site/README.md

 ## Contributing

-We welcome contributions to PeraLink!
-If you find a bug or have a suggestion for improvement, please submit an issue or create a pull request.
-We appreciate your feedback and contributions.
+We appreciate your suggestions for improvement and feedbacks.

 ## License